AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: APPROACH

 \subsection{Architecture}

 The architecture of the proposed approach consists of several components, each designed for one capability of the robot.
-In addition to the collision avoidance, our objectives are to prevent drifting, have stable navigation on uneven terrain and keep small changes in the elevation of the robot in each time-step.
-Accordingly, there are 4 models embedding the information required by the four functional targets, and a single Policy Model that takes this information and generates actions for the robot.
-The complete architecture of our proposed method consists of perception models (Lidar and Elevation-map Models), Adaptive Model, Stable Model and Policy Model (see Figure~\ref{fig:archit}).
+In addition to collision avoidance, our objectives are to prevent drifting, maintain stable navigation on uneven terrain, and keep changes in the elevation of the robot small in each time-step.
+Accordingly, there are 4 models embedding the information required by the four functional targets and a single Policy Model, which takes this information and generates actions for the robot.
+The complete architecture of our proposed method consists of perception models (Lidar Model and Elevation-map Model), Adaptive Model, Stable Model and Policy Model (see Figure~\ref{fig:archit} for the architecture and details in Supplement of \cite{adaptiveon}).